Gu-Youngfeng/MarkDownEditor/README.md

 ### **5. Link**

-If we want to refer to a website in our text, we'd better use `[:word](:http)` to show the website links.
+If we want to refer to a website in our text, we'd better use `[:name](:links)` to show the website links.
 Click the hyper-links we can redirect to the website.

 ```markdown
 We can visit [Baidu](http:www.baidu.com), but we cannot visit [google](http://www.google.com/) in China.